Estimating trisection genus via gem theory: Trisections arising from gems

 \section{Trisections arising from gems}

 The notion of trisection of a smooth closed orientable $4$-manifold has been introduced by Gay and Kirby in 2016 and more recently extended to the non-orientable case by Miller and Naylor.
-The following definition is a slight generalization of Gay and Kirby's one for orientable manifolds (it is not {\it balanced}), which is more commonly used at present.
+The following definition, which is commonly used at present, is a slight generalization of Gay and Kirby's.

 \begin{definition} {\em \ {\rm (\cite{Gay-Kirby}, \cite{Spreer-Tillmann(Exp)}, \cite{Miller-Naylor})} A {\it trisection of genus $g$} of a smooth closed orientable (resp. non-orientable) $4$-manifold $M$ is a decomposition of $M$ into three 4-dimensional orientable (resp. non-orientable) handlebodies $H_0,\ H_1, \ H_2$, with disjoint interiors, such that their pairwise intersections are $3$-dimensional orientable (resp. non-orientable) handlebodies of genus $g$ and $H_{0}\cap H_{1}\cap H_{2}$ is a closed connected orientable (resp. non-orientable) surface. \\ The {\it trisection genus} $g_T(M)$ of $M$ is defined as the minimum genus of all trisections of $M.$ } \end{definition}